Chapeau Gendarme Ouest from the Super-Sauze resort

 (1) Turn left into the valley on this wide track, which is rutted in places.
 Further on, you’ll reach the Pré de Goin.

 (3) A signpost indicates the path to the Chapeau de Gendarme.
-This is where the going gets tough, with an initial steep climb up a well-marked path heading south.
+This is where the going gets tough, with an initial steep climb on a well-marked path heading south.
 Further up, you’ll come to a fork at the 2066m mark.

-(5) The path, still well marked, leads to a rocky section which you will need to cross with a little help from your hands.
+(5) The path, still well-marked, leads to a rocky section which you will need to cross with a little help from your hands.
 Plenty of yellow markings.
 A passage that is more impressive than difficult before reaching another fork.

 (7) There is a signpost here.
 Join the northern path.